-TC 517 Theological Method for Worship, Theology, and Art.
+TC 517 Theological Method for Worship,

+Theology, and Art.
 Offered as part of the New York Immersion Course.
+Not currently offered.
 4 units.
 ML

 TC 521 Theology and Contemporary Literature/Teología y Literatura Hispanoamericana.
 This course will explore significant literary works, inviting theological dialogue with these works.
 Also taught in Spanish.
 4 units.
 ML